jaekimandy/wifi_reader/docs/TECH_SUPPORT_SUMMARY.md

 ## Issue Summary

-We are experiencing **HTTP 401 Unauthorized** errors when attempting to download Zetic MLange text detection and text recognition models.
+We are experiencing multiple model download issues:

+### 1. OCR Models - HTTP 401 Unauthorized (PRIMARY ISSUE)
+Text detection and text recognition models fail to download with **HTTP 401 Unauthorized** errors.
 The YOLOv8n object detection model works correctly, but the OCR models fail to initialize due to authorization issues.

-**Update (Latest Test Run)**: The error has changed from HTTP 500 to HTTP 401, which indicates:
+**Analysis**: The error has changed from HTTP 500 to HTTP 401, which indicates:
 - ✅ The model names are correct and models exist on Zetic servers
 - ✅ Network connectivity and authentication work
 - ❌ The API keys lack authorization/permissions for these specific models

+### 2. LLM Model - Invalid Model Name Format (SECONDARY ISSUE)
+LLM model for WiFi credential parsing fails to download with error: **"Model name must include account name and project name and separated by slash(/)"**

+**Analysis**:
+- ❌ Model name `deepseek-r1-distill-qwen-1.5b-f16` doesn't follow required `account/project` format
+- ❓ Need correct model name in `account/project` format for LLM functionality
+- ❓ Alternative: Recommended LLM model for text parsing tasks

 ---